yoanncouillec/imagefilter/README.md

 ## License

-Lang.js is made under the terms of the MIT license.
+ImageFilter is made under the terms of the MIT license.